qwc-services/qwc-qgis-server-plugins/README.md

 Plugins for extending QGIS Server for QWC.

+# filter_geom

+This plugin implements `FILTER_GEOM` for WMS GetMap and GetLegendGraphics.
+It works by injecting a corresponding `FILTER` expression for each applicable layer.
+Currently, only postgis layers will be filtered.

 # print_templates

 This plugin allows managing print templates as `.qpt` files in a specified `PRINT_LAYOUT_DIR`, which are then made available to all projects in `GetPrint` requests.